pdincau/mockapn/README.md

 1. the token and the JSON for a successful push
 2. the token for an not successful push

-If a token is invalid (most common error in my experience with APN) an error message is sent to client and the connection is closed.
+Only for packets built using the `enhanced format` if the token is invalid (most common error in my experience with APN) an error message is sent to client and the connection is closed.

+Nothing but printing is done for packets built using `simple format`.

 No other functionality is implemented for now.